zouloux/reflex-dom/README.md

 - [x] JSX Types and runtime
 - [x] State invalidation refacto
 - [x] New `changed` API which can listen to `states`, `props` and custom handlers with simple API
+- [x] Props is not a proxy anymore but a mutated object

 #### Work in progress / TODO
 - [ ] WIP - Imperative handles through component instance